Waztom/xchem-CAR/docs/source/user/ot_protocols.rst

 ^^^^^^^^^^^^^^^^^^

 Lists every starting material you need to purchase and plate.
-Columns include SMILES, vendor, catalogue ID, mass/volume required, and the destination well on the source plate.
+Columns include SMILES, plate-name, concentration, solvent, molecularweight, minimum mass/volume required, and the destination well on the source plate.

 OT Script (Python)